Newsletter Subscribe

 Modern society prizes wealth, regardless of how it was acquired.
 This is why unscrupulous practices like 419 fraud are so common, as fraudsters are socially accepted even if their wealth was obtained illegally.

-Before VPNs came along, it was very easy to track someone committing internet fraud.
+Before VPNs, it was very easy to track someone committing internet fraud.
 This was because their IP address was easily visible and could be tracked.

 The internet, your smartphone, your laptop.
 These are the tools of the trade for almost every Yahoo Boy.
-These three have made it very easy for them to gain access to millions of unsuspecting victims not only in Nigeria but all over the world.
+These three have made it easy for them to access millions of unsuspecting victims in Nigeria and worldwide.

 Read also Top 17 Online Business that Pays Daily With Free Registration in Nigeria